 Days went by and still, nothing, no phone calls from anyone in my biological family, and I felt completely alienated.
 I thought there would be people that would reach out after hearing the news about my father, but like it was with James, there was only silence and it felt like a huge betrayal to me.

-Over the next three days, I googled Steven’s full name at least twice every day to see if there was anything about his death, but it wasn’t until the fourth day an obituary finally appeared.
+Over the next three days, I googled Steven’s full name at least twice every day to see if there was anything about his death, but it wasn’t until the fourth day that an obituary finally appeared.

 As I opened it and started reading the words in front of me, I realized I was holding my breath.
 So many people had told me that I would miss him when he was gone, that I would have regrets but as I started reading, I knew that wasn’t the case.
 The first sentence was that Steven had died peacefully at a hospice close to where he lived, so that meant he had suffered in the last hours, if not months before his death and I didn’t really need to read anymore, but I did.